What Distinguishes Dr. Ron's Krill Oil?

 Let Your Food Be Your Medicine, and Your Medicine Be Your Food

-Hippocrates’ dictum is the essence of my philosophy of health and healing.
-Dr. Ron’s 100% Pure Antarctic Krill Oil has taken a place alongside our New Zealand Organs and Glands and Cod Liver Oil as mainstays of my daily diet.
+Hippocrates’ dictum is the essence of Dr. Ron's Ultra-Pure's philosophy of health and healing.
+Dr. Ron’s 100% Pure Antarctic Krill Oil, Dr. Ron's New Zealand Organs and Glands, and Rosita Cod Liver Oil are excellent mainstays of an optimal daily diet.
 These special foods are rich in fat-soluble nutrients that are in short supply in modern diets, and even in carefully selected traditional, whole foods diets.
-I believe these foods are essential for recovering and optimizing health and in living a long, rich and rewarding life.
-Note that it is important to balance fermented cod liver oil, butter oil and vitamin K2.
-See my recommended doses of these oils.
+These foods are essential for recovering and optimizing health and in living a long, rich and rewarding life.